 - Class El Shares are appropriate for investors (i) qualifying as institutional investors (within the meaning of article 174 of the 2010 Law) or Eligible Counterparties (as defined under MiFID) and (ii) that may be required to comply with the restrictions on the payment of commissions set-out under MiFID.
-Class EI Shares are reserved for the Sub-Fund's early investors and will be closed to new subscriptions and switches upon occurrence of certain events set at the discretion of the Management Company, such as, but not limited to: (i) the end of a stipulated period of time or (ii) a maximum level subscription in the relevant Share Class. - Class G Shares are reserved for undertakings for collective investment and segregated accounts for which the Investment Division ("Natixis Solutions") of the Management Company is acting as portfolio manager. - Class Z Shares are reserved for undertakings for collective investment and segregated accounts for which any of the Delegated Investment Managers is acting as portfolio manager. - Class F Shares are available through feebased investment platforms sponsored by a financial intermediary or other investment programs subject to the prior approval of the Management Company. - Class I Shares, class SI Shares, class EI Shares and class S1 Shares are available only for institutional investors (as defined in the section "Investor Qualifications").
+Class EI Shares are reserved for the Sub-Fund's early investors and will be closed to new subscriptions and switches upon occurrence of certain events set at the discretion of the Management Company, such as, but not limited to: (i) the end of a stipulated period of time or (ii) a maximum level subscription in the relevant Share Class. - Until 31/12/2024, Class G Shares are reserved for undertakings for collective investment and segregated accounts for which the Investment Division ("Natixis Solutions") of the Management Company is acting as portfolio manager.
+As from 01/01/2025, Class G Shares are - As from 01/01/2025, Class G Shares are reserved for undertakings for collective investment and segregated accounts for which VEGA Investment Managers is acting as portfolio manager. - Class Z Shares are reserved for undertakings for collective investment and segregated accounts for which any of the Delegated Investment Managers is acting as portfolio manager. - Class F Shares are available through feebased investment platforms sponsored by a financial intermediary or other investment programs subject to the prior approval of the Management Company. - Class I Shares, class SI Shares, class EI Shares, class S1 and XM Shares are available only for institutional investors (as defined in the section "Investor Qualifications").
 These Share classes are subject to a Minimum Initial Investment amount; - Class CT Shares are appropriate for retail investors (as defined under MiFID).
 Class CT Shares are classes with no sales charge and no minimum investment amount at the time of subscription.
-Subscriptions in the Class CT Shares are consequently made at their net asset value calculated in accordance with this

-Prospectus.
-Investors in Class CT Shares who redeem some or all of their Shares within the first 3 years from the date of their subscription may be subject to a contingent ("CDSC") deferred sales charge accordance with the percentage scale as set out under Redemption Charge below that will be retained by the financial institution through which the subscription of Shares was made by deducting such charge from the redemption proceeds paid to the relevant investor.
-Please refer to the section entitled "Class CT Shares Contingent Deferred Sales ("CDSC")" under Redemption Charge below for more details on the CDSC.
-Class CT Shares can only be subscribed through a financial institution with which Management Company/the Global Distributor has a distribution agreement covering class CT Shares.
+Subscriptions in the Class CT Shares are consequently made at their net asset value calculated in accordance with this Prospectus.
+Investors in Class CT Shares who redeem some or all of their Shares within the first 3 years from the date of their subscription may be subject to a contingent charge ("CDSC") deferred sales accordance with the percentage scale as set out under Redemption Charge below that will be retained by the financial institution through which the subscription of Shares was made by deducting such charge from the redemption proceeds paid to the relevant investor.
+Please refer to the section entitled "Class CT Shares Contingent Deferred Sales Charge ("CDSC")" under Redemption Charge below for more details on the CDSC.
+Class CT Shares can only be subscribed through a institution with which Management Company/the Global Distributor has a distribution agreement covering class CT Shares.